Shakshuka is an easy, healthy breakfast (or any time of day) recipe in Israel and other parts of the Middle East and North Africa.

 It’s nourishing, filling and one recipe I guarantee you’ll make time and again.
 This nutritionally optimised vegetarian shakshuka created by Karen Mayrand packs an incredible nutritional punch!

-In addition, eggplant adds potassium, manganese and copper and the greens add more folate, vitamins A, B6, C and K1, potassium, calcium and magnesium.
+In addition, eggplant adds potassium, manganese and copper; greens add more folate, vitamins A, B6, C and K1, potassium, calcium and magnesium.
 Mushrooms add copper, phosphorus, B3, B5 and vitamin D, while the tomato and peppers add A, B1 and C.

 One serve provides 332 calories, 25 g protein, 13 g fat, 21 g net carbs and P:E = 0.7.